NivasReddy2400/Counter/README.md

 # Counter
--Vanilla Js
--CSS
--NO Frameworks
-a stopwatch that tracks days hours minutes and seconds Hosted At https://sparkly-chimera-a9bcf5.netlify.app/
+This is a stopwatch i made using CSS and Javascript that tracks day hour minute and seconds link https://sparkly-chimera-a9bcf5.netlify.app/